kirchhausenlab/spatialdino/README.md

 Automated detection of events of interest in cell interactions.
 Please refer to the wiki for more details.

+- In the wiki you have an experiments folder which includes tiff files and results of segmentations of different biological objects.
+The experiments.md file explains the experiments used.
+- Spatial_dino.pdf has a more technical view of our model, preprocessing pipeline, inference, segmentation and tracking.
+- The run_spatial_dino folder has 4 videos showing how to run inference, segmentation and tracking.
+- Supplementary folder has interesting code and ideas that were never used but can be incorporated in the future.
+They have ideas like feaure pyramids, DesD heads, 3D transformations in pytorch etc.
+- The technical summary fodler has a more technical view of the model, preprocessing pipeline, inference, segmentation and tracking.

 ## Project Organization

     ├── LICENSE